DisasterofPuppets/SDXL-CSV-to-JSON/README.md

 3. Restart or launch Foocus

 #License
+Creative Commons Zero v1.0 Universal

 #Disclaimer
-This tool is provided free of charge and is intended for use at your own risk. <a href="http://Disasterofpuppets.com"> Disaster Of Puppets</a> is not responsible for any damage or loss of data that may occur from using this tool.
+This tool is provided free of charge and is intended for use at your own risk.
+<a href="http://Disasterofpuppets.com"> Disaster Of Puppets</a> is not responsible for any damage or loss of data that may occur from using this tool.